cran-task-views/MissingData/MissingData.md

     `r bioc("snpStats")` (using a nearest neighbor approach), in `r pkg("HardyWeinberg")` (using multiple imputations with a multinomial model based on allele intensities and/or flanking SNPs).\
-    EM algorithm is used to compute genetic statistics for population in the presence of missing SNP in `r pkg("StAMPP")`.\
+    `r pkg("qgtools")` includes linear mixed models and resampling techniques for quantitative genetics analyses in the presence of missing data.
+In addition, EM algorithm is used to compute genetic statistics for population in the presence of missing SNP in `r pkg("StAMPP")`. \
     Finally, `r pkg("FILEST")` is used to simulate SNP datasets with outlying individuals and missing values.
+-   *Phylogeny*: Imputation of missing data phylogeny is implemented in `r pkg("Rphylopars")` with different evolutionary models.
 -   *Genomics*: Imputation for dropout events (*i.e.* , under-sampling of mRNA molecules) in single-cell RNA-Sequencing data is implemented in `r pkg("DrImpute")`, `r pkg("Rmagic")`, `r pkg("SAVER")`, and